The New Age of Hormonal Precision: Why Bioidentical Hormone Therapy Is the Foundation of Modern Longevity

 Men say, “I’ll wait until I’m fifty—I don’t want to mess with my sperm.”

 That panic has nothing to do with physiology and everything to do with conditioning.
-Decades of misinformation taught people that “hormones” meant “steroids,” and “steroids” meant danger.
-Testosterone was lumped with cheating athletes; estrogen was demonized by outdated studies that failed to distinguish synthetic progestins from natural compounds.
+People have been taught that hormones mean steroids.
+And steroids equal danger.
+Testosterone has been linked to cheating athletes.
+Estrogen has been demonized by outdated studies.
+The misinformation failed to distinguish between synthetic and natural compounds.

 If I show you a lab result with high glucose, you’ll start insulin without hesitation.
 But if I show you low testosterone, estrogen, or progesterone—hormones equally essential for survival—the response is emotional: “No, I don’t want hormones.”